Kushagra-Rode27/COP/Readme.md

 & Akarsh Jain, 2020CS10318

 The name of our game is SURVIVE IITD.
 This is a 2 player game based on IIT Delhi Campus made using SDL in C++.
 In this game you will find various kinds of tasks which you can do.
 But, why should you even do tasks??
 The reason for doing tasks is to maintain 3 most important parameters for your survival in IITD, your Health, CG and Money.
-Apart from this you can also enable powerups and then collide with the opponent to decrease their health.
+Apart from this you can also enable power-ups and then collide with the opponent to decrease their health.
 Further, there are various features like a Minimap , an Info sheet displaying the tasks left to be done and also you could even send an emoji to your opponent while you are playing.
+You can further read the instructions pdf for more details.

-# How to Install
+# How to Install (On Linux)
 First we install the SDL libraries by the following commands :-
 ```bash
   sudo apt-get install libsdl2-dev